9 common mistakes in the management of the resource planning

 How to choose the right resource planning tool?
 What criteria should you consider when looking to purchase the right resource planning tool for your business?
 Read this article to find out what is most important when choosing your resource management solution.

-In essence, resource planning is in constant motion.
-When well optimized, resource planning is regularly modified to ensure that no profile is overloaded or, conversely, underloaded.
-Those in charge of resource planning must constantly keep an overview of the workload, and make arbitrages to reorganize it in order to position skills on the right projects according to the situation and customer expectations.
+In essence, the resource planning is in constant motion.
+When properly optimized, the resource planning of employees is regularly modified to ensure that no profile is overloaded or, conversely, underloaded.
+The resource planning must constantly keep a global view of the workload and make trade-offs to reorganize it in order to position skills on the right projects according to the situation and customer expectations.

-Without a tool at resource planning enabling managers to readjust the provisional on a regular basis, capacity and employee workload management cannot provide an accurate view, and arbitrages will have no impact on the profitability of the business.
+Without a resource planning Allowing managers to readjust the provisional provisions regularly, the management of capacities and employee workload cannot provide a precise view, and arbitrations will not have an impact on the profitability of the activity.

-💡 How to avoid it: the resource planning tool needs to offer secure access to managers to give them the right level of visibility and the means to update data.
-The rights management of the resource planning tool must make it possible to limit the view to a project perimeter, or to a team.
-The possibility of modifying resource planning must be limited to the relevant managers, to enable updating without the risk of distorting the data of other managers.
+💡 How to avoid it: the resource planning Provides secure access to managers to give them the right level of visibility and the means to update data.
+The rights management of the resource planning Must allow the view to be limited to a project scope, or to a team.
+The ability to change the resource planning must be limited to the relevant managers to allow updating without the risk of distorting the data of other managers

-The job is done twice!
-A useless waste of time for the project manager.
-After all, knowledge of the workload forecast should make it possible to calculate the progress of the project, and more precisely the progress of sales and margins over the coming months.
-Failure to use this data to calculate the percentage of cost progress is an all-too-frequent error.
+The work is done twice!
+Unnecessary waste of time for the project manager.
+Because knowledge of the load forecast should make it possible to calculate the progress of the project, and more precisely the progress of turnover and margins in the coming months.
+Not using this data to calculate the percentage of cost progress is a mistake that is too often repeated.

-💡 How to avoid it: here again, your resource planning tool must know how to calculate sales and margins with the right methodology.
-Not all tools are capable of correctly calculating the data needed to compute the financial forecast.
-But when the tool does, visibility on the forecast is given in real time, and reactivity to optimize margins enables you to rapidly increase the profitability of your business.
+💡 How to avoid it: Again, your resource planning must know how to calculate turnover and margins with the right methodology.
+Not all tools are able to correctly calculate the data to calculate the financial forecast.
+But when the tool allows it, visibility on the forecast is given in real time, and the responsiveness to optimize margins makes it possible to quickly increase the profitability of the activity.

-8. Do not compare actual with resource planning for analysis purposes.
+8. Do not compare the realized with the resource planning for analysis purposes

 The resource planning tools allows you to plan resources, optimize workloads and ensure the quality of projects by positioning the most relevant expertise on each project.
 But it is necessary to go further in the analysis.
 Without a comparison of the differences between what was achieved and what was resource planning, it is impossible to understand the reasons for a financial gap between what was planned and what was achieved.
 There is no point in doing a financial analysis at the end of the period without being able to make this comparison, to understand where the variance comes from, in number of days and in value.

-💡 How to avoid it: the resource planning tool must be able to analyze, over a given period (with a start and end date), the number of days completed compared with the number of days planned.
-The analysis must be simple enough to identify deviations by person, by project and by team.
+💡 How to avoid it: the resource planning allows you to analyze over a given period (with a start date and an end date), the number of days worked in relation to the number of days planned.
+The analysis should be simple enough to identify gaps by person, project, and team.

-9. Not making sufficient use of resource planning to drive your company forward.
+9. Not making sufficient use of the resource planning to advance your company

-Good management of resource planning is a means of rapidly moving a company towards excellence.
-If this process is not sufficiently exploited to optimize performance, the whole business suffers.
-Good resource planning work improves profitability, employee satisfaction and retention, project quality, customer satisfaction and project margins.
-The ROI offered by good management of resource planning is therefore immense, and the mistake of missing out on these improvements can cost the company dearly.
+Good management of the resource planning is a way to rapidly advance a company towards excellence.
+Not leveraging this process enough to optimize performance is damaging to the entire business.
+A good job by resource planning improves profitability, improves employee satisfaction and retention, improves project quality, improves customer satisfaction, and improves project margins.
+The ROI of good resource planning is therefore immense and the mistake of missing out on these improvements can cost the company dearly.

-💡 How to avoid it: setting up a resource planning tool means you can benefit from the support of business experts who can explain how to set up the right processes and enable you to rapidly improve project profitability and employee satisfaction.
+💡 How to avoid it: the implementation of a resource planning allows you to benefit from support from experts in the business who can explain how to set up the right processes and allow you to quickly improve the profitability of projects and employee satisfaction.

-Stafiz helps you gain visibility and better manage your resource planning and project progress thanks to real-time data.
+Stafiz helps you gain visibility and better manage your resource planning and your project progress with real-time data.
 The software takes into account costs and financial KPIs.
-Stafiz is a SaaS solution for resource planning, project management and business intelligence.
-So budgets and margins are always respected, and you make better decisions for your business.
+Stafiz is a SaaS for managing the resource planning, project management and Business Intelligence.
+This way, budgets and margins are always respected and you make better decisions for your business.

-To find out more about the Stafiz platform, request a demo.
+To learn more about the Stafiz platform, request a demo.